 The goal of this paper is combining the advantages of symbolic and sparse regression to develop data-driven closure models with flexible structures and accurate numerical constants.
-We extend the GEP framework developed by Weatheritt and Sandberg [1] to incorporate gradient information to optimize model constants.
+We extend the GEP framework developed by Weatheritt and Sandberg (2016a) to incorporate gradient information to optimize model constants.
 In the literature, both gradient-free and gradient-based methods for constant optimization in GEP exist.
-Li et al. [15] investigated random and creep mutation operators that modify numerical constants during training.
-Other gradient-free methods applied to this problem are hill climbing [16] and differential evolution [17].
-To improve over these stochastic methods, Zarnegar et al. [18] employed a linear least squares solver to calculate the values of constants pre-multiplied to trained basis functions.
-Dominique et al. [19] defined a special power operator, of which the exponent was determined using a gradient-based nonlinear least squares solver.
+Li et al. (2004) investigated random and creep mutation operators that modify numerical constants during training.
+Other gradient-free methods applied to this problem are hill climbing (Lopes and Weinert 2004) and differential evolution (Zhang et al. 2007).
+To improve over these stochastic methods, Zarnegar et al. (2009) employed a linear least squares solver to calculate the values of constants pre-multiplied to trained basis functions.
+Dominique et al. (2021) defined a special power operator, of which the exponent was determined using a gradient-based nonlinear least squares solver.

 A novelty of this paper is the introduction of so-called adaptive symbols, which allow gradient-informed numerical constants in GEP in a general form, i.e. at any position in the trained model equation.
-To determine the values of adaptive symbols p during training, both a general optimizer to solve for any objective function $J \colon \mathbb{R}^n \to \mathbb{R}$ and a nonlinear least squares optimizer to solve Eq.
-(1) for are investigated [20].
+To determine the values of adaptive symbols p during training, both a general optimizer to solve for any objective function $J : \mathbb{R}^n \to \mathbb{R}$ and a nonlinear least squares optimizer to solve Eq.
+(1) for are investigated (Nocedal and Wright 1999).
 Furthermore, we apply two regularization methods to avoid overfitting the training data and incentivize the development of implementable models.
 Small magnitudes of numerical constants and a low complexity of the evolved model equation are considered indicators for the numerical stability of closure models.
-Thus, we implement L_2 regularization [4] and define a model complexity metric, which is set as an additional objective function similar to the approach for GP of Schmidt and Lipson [8].
+Thus, we implement $L_2$ regularization (Goodfellow et al. 2016) and define a model complexity metric, which is set as an additional objective function similar to the approach for GP of Schmidt and Lipson (2009).

-$$p^ = \operatorname{argmin}{p \in \mathbb{R}^n} J(p) , \quad \|p - p^\| < \delta , \quad \delta > 0$$
+$$p^ = \operatorname{argmin}{p \in \mathbb{R}^n} J(p), \quad \|p - p^\| < \delta, \quad \delta > 0$$ (1)

-$$J(p) = \frac{1}{2} \sum{i=1}^{m} r_i(p)^2, \quad r \colon \mathbb{R}^n \to \mathbb{R}^m, \quad m \ge n$$ (2)
+$$J(p) = \frac{1}{2} \sum{i=1}^{m} r_i(p)^2, \quad r : \mathbb{R}^n \to \mathbb{R}^m, \quad m \ge n$$ (2)

 This new gradient-informed and regularized GEP framework is applied to four different use cases.
-First, we rediscover Sutherland's viscosity law from generic data as a proof-of-concept.
+First, we rediscover Sutherland's viscosity law from generic data as a proof-ofconcept.
 Next, laminar flame speed models are trained on data of unstretched premixed flames.
 Finally, we develop two types of models for turbulent flow.
-A subgrid-scale (SGS) model for large eddy simulations (LES) of homogenous isotropic turbulence and a nonlinear eddy viscosity model (NLEVM), including a turbulence production correction model, for Reynoldsaveraged Navier-Stokes (RANS) calculations of a three-dimensional flow around a wall-mounted square cylinder are trained.
+A subgrid-scale (SGS) model for large eddy simulations (LES) of homogenous isotropic turbulence and a nonlinear eddy viscosity model (NLEVM), including a turbulence production correction model, for Reynolds-averaged Navier-Stokes (RANS) calculations of a three-dimensional flow around a wall-mounted square cylinder are trained.

 The structure of this paper is as follows.
-We briefly discuss the standard GEP framework in Section 2.1 and then introduce the concept of adaptive symbols and the optimization algorithms to determine their values in Section 2.2.
-In Section 2.3, the regularization techniques that support generalizability and implementability of the developed models are described.
+We briefly discuss the standard GEP framework in Sect.
+2.1 and then introduce the concept of adaptive symbols and the optimization algorithms to determine their values in Sect.
+2.2.
+In Sect.
+2.3, the regularization techniques that support generalizability and implementability of the developed models are described.
 Section 3 is organized such that each use case is introduced in detail with its modeling and training strategies before the respective training results are analyzed.
-Conclusions are drawn in Section 4.
+Conclusions are drawn in Sect.
+4.